pouriyajamshidi/tcping/README.md

 Instead of printing each probe, tcping writes it to InfluxDB v2 or v3 as line protocol.
 Every probe writes one point, named after what was probed:
 `tcping_tcp`, `tcping_udp` or `tcping_http`, tagged with the source, target,
-IP, port and protocol.
-All three hold `success`, `rtt_ms` and the successful and unsuccessful probe counts.
+port and protocol.
+All three hold `success`, `rtt_ms`, the address the target resolved to in the `ip` field, and the successful and unsuccessful probe counts.
+The address is a field rather than a tag because tags identify a
+series: with `-r` or `--resolve-every-probe` a hostname that resolves somewhere else mid-run would otherwise leave the old series behind and start a new one.
 A `tcping_http` point also carries the status code, the connect, TLS handshake and first-byte timings and the days left on the certificate, and a `tcping_udp` point carries the probe number, the size of the reply and whether it was echoed back or refused.